How to Prioritize Vulnerabilities

 Watch our webinar on reframing risk prioritization for more valuable information and insights.

-What are the challenges of vulnerability management prioritization?
+What are the challenges of vulnerability prioritization?

-• Determining the most urgent and relevant vulnerabilities according to your organization’s business context requires understanding your critical assets’ value, exposure, dependencies and context.
+• Determining the most urgent and relevant vulnerabilities according to your organization’s business context requires an understanding of your critical assets’ value, exposure, dependencies and context.
 Without the right vulnerability management process and asset discovery tools, this task can be complex and time-consuming.

 • Keeping up with the growing number of vulnerabilities and striking the right balance between addressing critical vulnerabilities and considering the feasibility of remediation efforts can be an uphill battle.
-According to The Stack, 26,448 software security flaws were discovered in 2022, with a 59% increase in critical vulnerabilities over 2021.

-• Vulnerability management prioritization involves coordinating with multiple stakeholders and overcoming silos.
+• Vulnerability prioritization involves coordinating with multiple stakeholders and overcoming silos.
 Security teams need to work with IT and dev teams to assess the risk of vulnerabilities and coordinate remediation efforts.
 Business teams must understand the potential consequences of vulnerabilities and support security initiatives.
 The executive team should know the organization’s overall vulnerability posture and allocate resources accordingly.

 • Maintaining visibility and oversight can be challenging, especially in large organizations.
-A vulnerability management program can become less effective if the mean time to remediation (MTTR) isn’t properly tracked or there is no final review of vulnerability status and remediation results.
+A vulnerability management program can become less effective if mean time to remediation (MTTR) isn’t properly tracked or there is no final review of vulnerability status and remediation results.

-• A 2022 ISACA report shows that nearly two-thirds of security teams were understaffed, and 63% had unfilled vacancies.
+• A 2023 ISACA report shows that nearly two-thirds of security teams were understaffed, and 71% had unfilled vacancies.
 Team members leaving for other opportunities leads to hard-to-replace tribal knowledge and expertise.
 With limited resources and capabilities, optimizing vulnerability prioritization becomes challenging for organizations but more important than ever.

-While we have covered some fundamental aspects of vulnerability prioritization, it is important to recognize there is more to the process than just the points discussed here.
+While we have covered some fundamental aspects of vulnerability prioritization, it’s important to recognize there is more to the process than just the points discussed here.
 Effective vulnerability management is a dynamic and evolving practice that requires continuous monitoring, learning and adaptation.
 Equipping yourself with the right tools, however, is a good starting point.

 Brinqa’s Cyber Risk Graph further enhances these scores with asset context, giving you a holistic picture of your attack surface.
 The platform streamlines remediation efforts through automated ticket creation, assignment and tracking that syncs bi-directionally with popular IT service management (ITSM) tools.